 The Netherlands is moving ever closer to an economic system that focuses on the re-usability of products and raw materials, minimizing wasted energy and resources.
-The Dutch exchange their ideas on the “circular economy” around the world.
+The Dutch share their ideas on a “circular economy” around the world.

-As one of the most densely populated countries in the world, the Netherlands had to find ways to use every bit of the land- and cityscape.
+As one of the most densely populated countries in the world, the Netherlands had to find ways to use every bit of the land efficiently.
 Thanks to clever multi-functional architectural designs, the use of advanced technology, green business practices, and smart transportation, Dutch cities are future-proof and resilient.

 Counting more bikes than people, the Netherlands takes full advantage of this healthy, low-cost, and green method of transportation.
 The Dutch are experts on how to safely integrate bikes in city infrastructure, and are proud of their modern bicycle transportation networks.